Endokomuna: Late 1950s

 Gomułka's policies resulted in the "nationalization" or "Polonization" of the communist party, merging communist and nationalist currents together.
 The 1960s marked the rapid rise in significance of the Partisans, an ultranationalist faction within the communist party led by Mieczysław Moczar which "represented an even more aggressive brand of red nationalism" than Gomułka.
 The Partisans came from the high-ranking security and military officers of the Polish People's Army during World War II and later took positions in the military and the police in the Polish People's Republic.
 Moczar's faction was formed in 1956 as he became the deputy minister of internal affairs, and worked to gather the support of former resistance fighters from both the People's Army and anti-communist Home Army; by the end of the 1960s, Moczar's paramilitary organization, Society of Fighters for Freedom and Democracy (ZBOWiD), had 300,000 members, including 60,000 Home Army veterans.
 Commenting on the rise of the Partisans, Piasecki stated in 1965 that "the patriotic-socialist forces were on the offensive" and referred to Moczar as "my man".
 Moczar and his Partisans were the main representatives of Endo-Communism - Robert S. Wistrich wrote that it was Gomułka's national communism that "would beget the phenomenon of General Mieczysław Moczar's "Endo-Communism".

 Endo-Communism is considered to have become the dominant ideology in the Polish United Workers' Party by the end of the 1950s.
 Luboš Veselý notes that the emerging dominance of Endo-Communism could be observed by the shift of the ruling authorities' towards nationalities such as Ukrainians - following a brief period of relaxation in the first years after 1956, Polish communists revived the tradition of Operation Vistula, glorifying it as "retribution" for the murder of Karol Świerczewski and an expression of "justified anger of the Polish nation".
 Polish historian Tadeusz Olszański wrote that this was the result of "the rise of a chauvinistic faction and ideology in the leadership of the PZPR, which over time earned the apt name 'endokomuna'".
+Similarly, Włodzimierz Mokry wrote that by the end of the 1950s 'endokomuna' had become prominent amongst communist cadres, influencing towards Polish chauvinism.
+Endo-Communists abandoned the trend of pre-1956 Polish communists to avoid the topic of Operation Vistula, and instead celebrated it as a revenge on Ukrainians, portrayed as ethnic enemies of Poland.
+This was accompanied by antisemitic rhetoric and rolling back the gender equality policies that Polish communists implemented in the 1940s.